 The most exciting activity besides Hoyo Azul is the zipline adventure through the entire park.
-The circuit consists of 12 cables, including some of the fastest and most spectacular ziplines in Punta Cana.
-The highlight of this canopy adventure is the last zipline, which sends you right into the water – fun and joy for the entire family.
+The circuit consists of 8 cables, including some of the fastest and most spectacular ziplines in Punta Cana.
+There is another separate super cool zipline (included in your ticket as well), which sends you right into the water – fun and joy for the entire family.
 Check out this article for more information on this and all the other Punta Cana ziplines.

 If you want to visit Iguabonita Cave, you can use the turnoff right on the way to Hoyo Azul.
 It is a secluded and complex cave system, which is illuminated attractively and shows you some of the secrets these centuries-old rock formations have to offer.

-Last but not least, you can also take one of the guided tours Scape Park Cap Cana is offering and learn more about the people and the culture of the Dominican Republic.
+Last but not least, you can also have a so-called village walk and learn more about the people and the culture of the Dominican Republic.